ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 ## Implementation experience

-Pull request <a href="https://github.com/kokkos/mdspan/pull/180">180</a>
+Pull request <a href="https://github.com/kokkos/mdspan/pull/237">237</a>
 in the <a href="https://github.com/kokkos/mdspan/">reference mdspan implementation</a>
-implements most of this proposal.
+implements all of this proposal except `submdspan` support.
-Next steps are to add constructors to the existing layout mappings, and to add `submdspan` support for the new layouts.

 ## Desired ship vehicle